toliva/ConnectivityContent/apis/03-Hackathon/12-Gaia/0-overview.md

 # Overview

-Gaia is an Expedia internal service run by GPS that provides geographical data and geospatial selection functionality.

-Gaia has a large database of shapes and points representing things like cities, regions, or point of interests.
+Gaia is a large database of shapes and points representing things like cities, regions, or point of interests.
 Every elements is identified by a unique numerical identifier.

 Some of the API available via this portal uses Gaia ID has either inputs or outputs.
 This page explains how you can find the details attached to a Gaia ID or how you can determine the Gaia ID of a given city or point of interests.